Code-Institute-Submissions/ADHD-Superheros/README.md

 * How?

-1. Focus on the positive - This app combines focusing on celebrating ADHD strenghts and successes rather than dwelling on weaknesses and failings.
+1. Focus on the positive - This app combines focusing on celebrating ADHD strengths and successes rather than dwelling on weaknesses and failings.

-2. Reduce cognitive overload - It uses the core funtion as a restrictive to-do list feature (top 3 daily priroties rather than any endless list of to-do items) to encourage hyperfocus while reminding the users of the amazing their amazing potential, key ADHD strenghts and significant past succeses/wins.
+2. Reduce cognitive overload - It uses the core funtion as a restrictive to-do list feature (top 3 daily priroties rather than any endless list of to-do items) to encourage hyperfocus while reminding the users of the amazing their amazing potential, key ADHD strengths and significant past succeses/wins.

 ## UX